2024-11-09 Setting Up HA PostgreSQL with repmgr

 2 | node2 | standby | running | node1 | default | 100 | 1 | host=192.168.111.2 port=5432 user=repmgr dbname=repmgr connect_timeout=2

-1 | node1 | primary | * running | | default | 100 | 1 | host=192.168.111.1 port=5432 user=repmgr dbname=repmgr connect_timeout=2
+1 | node1 | primary | * running | | default | 100 | 1 | host=192.168.111.1 port=5432 user=repmgr dbname=repmgr connect_timeout=2To Continue

 The third node is set up similarly to node2, so that the cluster show command above should show three entries – one primary and two standbys.
 We need to make sure automatic failover is functioning:

-• docker-compose down one standby and see the status, and how the overall cluster works, then turn it back on.
+- docker-compose downone standby and see the status, and how the overall cluster works, then turn it back on.

-• docker-compose down the primary, and see if a standby is promoted as a new primary, then try to turn the server back on.
+- docker-compose downthe primary, and see if a standby is promoted as a new primary, then try to turn the server back on.

 In the second case what would happen?
 In my case there would be two primaries running, which does not seem OK.
 So I turn it off again and search the web for clues.
 It turns out all nodes are equal – once a node become a primary, the off-lined nodes should join as standbys (without starting PostgreSQL directly).
-Therefore if the repmgr node rejoin command does not work for some reason, one probably needs to repeat the above process from scratch (meaning backup the data folder elsewhere and empty it) and join as a standby.
+Therefore if the repmgr node rejoin command does not work for some reason, one probably needs to repeat the above process from scratch (meaning backup the data folder elsewhere and empty it) and join as a standby.The setup so far is only part of the overall HA architecture.
+One big question is – how do clients access the cluster in a reliable and seamless way.
+There are more pieces to the puzzle – client-side multi-host connections and disconnect handling, adding tools such as PgPool or PgBouncer, etc. All these need to be considered and can only be left as future exercises.